Buffalo nickel: Hobbs affair

 Mint Director George E. Roberts (shown on his Mint medal) did his best to bring the nickel to fruition despite the conflict between Fraser and Hobbs.

 In July 1912, word of the new design became publicly known, and coin-operated machine manufacturers sought information.
 Replying to the inquiries, MacVeagh wrote that there would be no change in the diameter, thickness, or weight of the nickel.
 This satisfied most firms.
 However, Clarence Hobbs of the Hobbs Manufacturing Company, of Worcester, Massachusetts requested further information.
 According to Hobbs, his firm was the manufacturer of a device which would detect counterfeit nickels inserted into vending machines with complete accuracy.
 Discussions continued for most of the rest of 1912, with Hobbs demanding various changes to the design, to which the artist was reluctant to agree.
 When in December 1912, the Hobbs Company submitted a modified design for the nickel, MacVeagh strongly opposed it.
-On December 18, Roberts officially approved Fraser's design, and the sculptor was authorized to complete and perfect the design, after which he would be paid $2,500 (US$ with inflation) for his work.
+On December 18, Roberts officially approved Fraser's design, and the sculptor was authorized to complete and perfect the design, after which he would be paid $2,500 (Note: equivalent to US$ in adjusted for inflation) for his work.

 On January 7, 1913, Fraser's approved design was used to strike experimental pieces; the sculptor later wrote that he remembered several of the workmen commenting that the new piece struck more easily than the old.
 Afterwards, Roberts asked Fraser if the Hobbs Company was content with the design.
 The sculptor told the Mint director that the firm wanted changes made, and Fraser agreed to meet with them further.
 Over the following two weeks, Fraser worked with George Reith, the Hobbs Company's mechanic who had invented the anti-slug device, in an attempt to satisfy the firm's concerns.
 On January 20, Fraser wired the Mint from his studio in New York, announcing that he was submitting a modified design, and explained that the delay was "caused by working with inventor until he was satisfied".
 The next day, Philadelphia Mint Superintendent John Landis sent Roberts a sample striking of the revised design, stating, "the only change is in the border, which has been made round and true".

 Clarence W. Hobbs.
 Objections by his firm delayed the Buffalo nickel for months.